sagarregmi2056/prompthub-cli/README.md

 # PromptHub CLI

 A powerful version control system for AI prompts, allowing you to track, compare, and manage your prompt engineering history.
-Uses a simple file-based storage system - no database required!
+Uses a simple file-based storage system with optional remote storage for team collaboration.

 ## Features